 Water is the most important drink for acne management.
 Vegetable-forward juices add nutritional support.
 Herbal teas, particularly spearmint tea for hormonal acne and green tea for its antioxidant content, are useful additions.
 Avoid high-sugar fruit juices, energy drinks, and alcohol.

-Does detox juice help acne?
+Does detox juice help acne-prone skin?

 What is the best juice for acne scars?